GitLab (MEX:GTLB) Interest Coverage: No Debt (1) (As of Apr. 2026) — 100% Below Median

 GitLab Business Description

 GitLab Inc operates on an all-remote model.
-GitLab, a complete DevSecOps platform delivered as a single application.
+GitLab is a complete DevSecOps platform delivered as a single application.
 It operates in two competitive landscapes: DevOps point solutions and DevOps platforms.
 In terms of point solutions that are stitched together, GitLab's offering is substantially different in that it is one platform, one codebase, one interface, and a unified data model that spans the entire DevSecOps lifecycle.
-DevOps platforms, the principal competitor is Microsoft Corporation following their acquisition of GitHub.
+DevOps platforms, the principal competitor is Microsoft Corporation, following their acquisition of GitHub.
 GitLab is offered on both self-managed and software-as-a-service (SaaS) models.
-It is located in the United States, Europe, and Asia Pacific.
-It focused on accelerating innovation and broadening the distribution of its platform to companies across the world.
+It is located in the United States, Europe, & the Asia Pacific.
+It focused on accelerating innovation & broadening the distribution of its platform to companies across the world.